mrrusof/mrrusof.github.io/_posts/2025-01-26-raspberry-pico-as-rc-lights-controller.markdown

-   For this reason we power the Raspberry Pico directly from 5v but we use a [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider#General_case) to drop the voltage that signal pin of the radio receiver imparts on GPIO 27 (pin 32).
+   For this reason we power the Raspberry Pico directly from 5v but we use a [voltage divider](https://en.wikipedia.org/wiki/Voltage_divider#General_case) to drop the voltage that the signal pin of the radio receiver imparts on GPIO 27 (pin 32).

 We develop and test our wiring and our program with the help of a second Raspberry Pico as shown in the following two pictures (see